-We can only imagine auto service on a Toyota like this would be… welp, nothing short of an absolute price-crushing nightmare, quite frankly.
-If someone bumps a grocery cart too hard into a Fun-Vii, it might be totaled-out completely as far as insurance is concerned.
-Replacing those panels probably requires some kind of electrical certification.
-Regardless, we’re excited to see something like this on the road in the future (probably used for professional marketing purposes of course).
+We can only imagine auto service on a Toyota like this would b nothing short of an absolute price-crushing nightmare.
+If someone bumps a grocery cart too hard into a Fun-Vii, it might be totaled out completely!
+Replacing those panels requires some kind of electrical certification.
+Regardless, we’re excited to see something like this on the road in the future.
 We wouldn’t mind a chance to work on one either.
-Gotta be quite a challenge even for skilled Toyota technician, that’s for sure.
+It would be a challenge even for a skilled Toyota technician.

 Are you “challenged” by your need for Toyota repairs or maintenance?
-Time for an oil change, wheel alignment, or other regular vehicle maintenance?
-Give Tedious Repairs a call and we’ll get you setup and back on the road no problem.
+Time for an oil change?
+Wheel alignment?
+Other regular vehicle maintenance?
+Give Tedious Repairs a call and we’ll get you set up and back on the road no problem.
 Use the contact information below to schedule an appointment today!

 Call Tedious Repairs for Toyota Repairs

 Benefits & Services

 - Expert Toyota Technicians

 - Free Advice on Parts and Toyota Upgrades

 Our Contact Info

 Schedule an Appointment Online by CLICKING HERE